-Primary Please explain reason Row Risks exist, We judge risk based on the following rank classification obtained from the analysis result of Aqueduct.
-At the highest risk level (Extremely high risk), we consider that there is a substantive 1 but no financial or strategic impact of water risk.
+Primary Please explain reason Row w Risks exist, We judge risk based on the following rank classification obtained from the analysis result of Aqueduct.
+At the highest risk level (Extremely high risk), we consider that there is a sut 1 but no financial or strategic impact of water risk.
 At the moment, this definition is applied to direct operations.
 We perform analysis on all production sites using Aqueduct once every year.
 According to substantive the latest Aqueduct analysis, there were 11 sites corresponding to "Extremely high risk" in India, Indonesia and China.
-However, all of these sites are relatively small within our Group, with the impact total water withdrawal volume of the 11 sites only accounting for 2.1% of the Group's total, and it has never been any substantive financial or strategic impacts on its business in the past. anticipated Therefore, we recognize that water quality and quantity is important to the success of our business, but we do not believe there is an immediate substantive financial or strategic impact in direct operations at this point.
+However, all of these sites are relatively small the latest Aqueduct analysis, there were 11 sites corresponding to "Extremely high risk" in India, Indonesia and China.
+However, all of these sites are relatively small within our Group, with the impact total water withdrawal volume of the 11 sites only accounting for 2.5% of the Group's total, and it has never been any substantive financial or strategic impacts on its business in the past. anticipated Therefore, we recognize that water quality and quantity is important to the success of our business, but we do not believe there is an immediate substantive financial or str Therefore, we recognize that water quality and quantity is important to the success of our business, but we do not believe there is an immediate substantive financial or strategic impact in direct operations at this point.